FREQUENTLY ASKED QUESTIONS

 12. How long is the school year?

 First year students at Green Tech High Charter School report to school the first week in August for orientation.
-All students commence full time coursework in mid-August and finish the year at the end of June.
+All students commence full time coursework in early September and finish the year at the end of June.

 13. How long is the school day?

-Green Tech High Charter School has an extended day for instruction that begins promptly at 8:15 am and concludes at 4:00 pm; Monday –Thursday and Fridays dismissal is at 2:00 pm.
+Green Tech High Charter School has an extended day for instruction that begins promptly at 8:15 am and concludes at 4:00 pm; Monday –Thursday and Friday is virtual with a dismissal is at 2:00 pm.
 The school building is open prior to the start of instruction, at 7:30 am, for students having breakfast at the school.
 All students must report to their assigned Advisory by 8:20 am and be seated and engaged in the Warm-Up activity in order to avoid being marked tardy.
 The school building is open for at least one hour after school to facilitate extra-curricular activities participation.

 14. How do I make a Foil Request ?

 16. I currently live at a temporary address, can I still enroll?